-To deliver this unique logistics solution, Agility PNG has worked hand in hand with its local PNG subcontractors providing transport when required around the National Capital District or more regional areas by ship with final delivery
+To deliver this unique logistics solution, Agility PNG has worked hand in hand with its local PNG subcontractors providing transport when required around the National Capital District or more regional areas by ship with final delivery by barge.

 Agility' staff has ensured that the customer receive their goods on time and on budget.

 These upgrades of the existing infrastructure are critical to cope with the increasing demand on telecommunications and to connect PNG families and businesses.